Andrei0872/andreigatej.dev/src/markdown-pages/blog/ng-router-urltree.md

 { provide: UrlSerializer, useClass: DefaultUrlSerializer },
 ```

-An URL can have this structure: `segments?queryParams#fragment`; but, before diving into some examples, let's first define what are the main components of an `UrlTree`:
+An URL can have this structure: `segments?queryParams#fragment`; but, before diving into some examples, let's first define what are the main components of a `UrlTree`:

 ```typescript
 export class UrlTree {